IrfanAkram5/irftalks.tech/Django/ContentSecurityPolicy_5mmQxQCJ.md

 ## Django-CSP

 I chose to implement CSP using the Django-CSP package.
-With implementation at web server level, I think there could be a temptation to given the widest possible privileges just to make sure all your pages render correctly and not have to think about it which, in effect. renders CSP near useless.
+With implementation at web server level, I think there could be a temptation to given the widest possible privileges just to make sure all your pages render correctly and not have to think about it which, in effect, renders CSP near useless.

 ### Installation and Usage